SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

 .. _add_parameter:

-4. Build the configuration file to set up Sqream Studio.
+4. Build the configuration file to set up SQreamDB Studio.
 You can use IP address **127.0.0.1** on a single server.

    .. code-block:: console